Makoa Trucking Plans Expansion

 “We’ve never really had a home for our trucks.
-Guys have been working on the trucks in the dirt,” said Mebille.
+Guys have been working on the trucks in the dirt with my garage and DIY tools & supplies,” said Mebille.
 “I just want to be able to provide a warehouse where there’s a functional and safe environment for our employees.”

 Owned by Mebille and Gordon Naeole, Makoa Trucking has offered transportation and storage services on island for nearly 15 years and currently has seven full-time Molokai employees.
 Mebille said the expansion could possibly create three to five new job openings for drivers or mechanics.

 “It’s a good thing they’re doing this because it shows that there’s some type of economy going on,” said the county’s Molokai Planner Sybil Lopez.

 The company currently has a 55,677-square-foot lot behind Pizza Cafe, about 75 percent of which is dedicated to storage and the other portion of which is open space for trucks, Mebille estimated.
 He added that for safety and practical purposes they want to move the trucks to the new lot, which encompasses 35,000 square feet.

 “Our mini storage customers … come and we’re rolling big trucks through,” he explained. “[With the new lot] there’s no interference between the two.”